epics-modules/opcua/README.md

 ## OPC-UA Server - open62541
 A simple test opcua server, created using open62541 [1].
-The server configuration currently consists of a single variable ``0:\\\\Test-01`` that is simulated as an increasing ramp value, that increments by 1 every second.
-The limits of the ramp are constrained between 0 and 1000.
+The server configuration currently consists of a number of variables provided for testing purposes.
-The variable is defined in the source file [\(opcuaTestNodeSet.c\)](test/server/opcuaTestNodeSet.c).

 The server listens for connections on ``opc.tcp://localhost:4840`` and the simulated signals are available in OPC UA namespace 2.